Table of Contents

 What is the Electric Guitar Sound?

-If you are playing your guitar through an amp, but it doesn’t sound the way you anticipated, then it’s probably because there isn’t any distortion.
+Are you playing your guitar through an amp, but it doesn’t sound the way you anticipated?
+Then it’s probably because there isn’t any distortion.
 Some players also refer to this as gain or crunch.

 The first thing to confirm is that your guitar and amp are connected correctly.
 If you can hear it through your amp, then most likely it’s too clean and not distorted or electric sounding.